English wheel: Shaping

-At every fabrication stage, the operator must constantly reference the shape that they want to reproduce.
+At every fabrication stage the operator must constantly reference the shape that they want to reproduce.
 This may involve the use of template paper, section templates (made using paper or thin sheet metal), station bucks, formers, profile gauges, profile templates and of course an original panel.
-Wheeling machines that feature a quick-release lever, which enables the operator to drop the anvil wheel away from the upper wheel so the work piece can be removed and inserted quickly without losing the pressure setting, are great time savers during this part of the process.
+Quick-release levers, which enable the operator to drop the anvil wheel away from the upper wheel so the work piece can be removed and inserted quickly without losing the pressure setting, are great time savers during this part of the process.

 The operator must have painstaking patience to make many passes over an area on the sheet to form the area correctly.
 They may make additional passes with different wheels and in different directions (at 90 degrees for a simple double curvature shape, for example) to achieve the desired shape.
 Using the correct pressure and appropriate anvil wheel shape, and accurate close patterns of overlapping wheeling passes (or actually overlapping with low crown anvils) makes using the machine something of an art.
 Too much pressure produces a part that is undulating, marred, and stressed—while too little pressure makes the job take a long time.

 Localised wheeling on one part of the panel is likely to cause mis-shaping in adjacent areas.
 Raising or stretching an area causes adjacent areas to sink, and correcting that may affect areas further away from the original panel working.
 This is because the tensions in the panel caused by stretching affect the panel shape further away than might be imagined.
 This means the operator must work over a large area of the panel, fixing these side effects while causing more side effects that must also be fixed.